Reading

 Reading is one of our most important curriculum drivers - to develop fluent and able readers - and is therefore at the very heart of our curriculum.

-At Willow, we value reading as a key life skill and are dedicated to enabling our pupils to become lifelong readers.
+At Willow, we value reading as a key life skill and we are dedicated to enabling our pupils to become lifelong readers.
 We believe that all pupils should have the opportunity to become fluent, confident readers who are able to successfully understand a wide range of texts.
-We want pupils to develop a love of reading; a good knowledge of a range of authors; and be able to understand more about the world in which they live through the knowledge they gain from texts.
+We want pupils to develop a love of reading; a good knowledge of a range of authors and genres; and be able to understand more about the world in which they live through the knowledge they gain from texts.

 Reading Implementation